muthu-r/horcrux/README.md

 2. Generate a Horcrux version for your central data

 3. Place the Horcrux version of your data anywhere you like (local servers within your LAN, AWS S3 etc).
-We suggest putting it in more than one place
+We suggest putting it in more than one place.
+If you don't know yet, check out a cool project, [Minio](http://minio.io) object store server.
+It can be used to store Horcrux as well.

 4. In the development or test environment: Create Docker volumes using Horcrux volume driver and specifying where the remote data is stored